Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Abstract

 \section{Abstract}

-We examine bias in diving scores from high school meets.
-Usually, examination of bias in sports where judges assign subjective scores has been examined in terms of nationalistic bias, where judges award favorable scores to athletes from their own home countries.
-In this work, bias is defined as difference between the judge's scores for a given meet and the ability of the diver.
+Central to diving competitions is the diver's ``dive list'', which is the list of dives an athlete will perform during a competition.
+Creating a dive list that contains enough difficulty to be competitive yet not beyond the capability of the diver is an important consideration in diving.
+In this work, we examine the discrepancy between a diver's ability and judges' scores in springboard diving meets with the purpose of discovering biases in scoring that might aid a diver in completing a dive list.
 As a measure of the ability of a diver, we calculate a mean score for all dives and all meets in which the diver has participated.
 We call this mean score a diver's competency score.
 We use the difference between judges' scores within a given meet and the diver's competency to define a discrepancy: the difference between a judge's estimation of a diver's ability and their true ability.
-We examine this discrepancy with respect to age, gender, direction of dive, position of dive, round of competition, and dive difficulty. {\bf Key Words:} scoring bias, subjective scores, springboard diving competitions
+The notions of competency and discrepancy are applied to a data set, gathered from \texttt{divemeets.com} for high-school one meter diving competitions in the US from 2017 to 2022. {\bf Key Words:} scoring bias, subjective scores, athlete ability, discrepancy, springboard diving competitions